Black hole thermodynamics at null infinity. Part 1: Dual Generalized Second Law: Setting the stage: kinematics and semiclassical dynamics

-where the Fourier coefficients $a_{\Omega l m}$ are arbitrary.
-Their data, to which should be added the value of the coefficients $b_{\Omega l m}$ of the field $\tilde{\phi}(V, x^A)$ on the horizon $\mathcal{H}_L$, are enough to determine the final state of the field (when restricted to $\Sigma_f$).
-Since on a null hypersurface the normal vector is \textit{tangent} to the null geodesic, the conjugate momentum of $\phi$ is given by

-and is not an independent degree of freedom of the field, since it is entirely determined through the data of $\phi(U, x^A)$.
-It is a special feature of null hypersurfaces and contrasts to what happens on a spacelike hypersurface, where the field $\Phi$ and $\Pi = n^\m \p_u \Phi$ are independent data, $\boldsymbol{n}$ being a unit normal to the spacelike slice $\Sigma$.
-However, there is no inconsistency, because in order to propagate the field through the bulk spacetime we need the configurations on \textit{two} null hypersurfaces, $\mathcal{H}_L$ and $\scri_R$ (or equivalently $\mathcal{H}_R$ and $\scri_L$).
-See Appendix \ref{app: QFT curved} for a longer discussion on that point.

 Since $\scri_R$ is the union of two null hypersurfaces (in the conformally compactified spacetime), it is also a null hypersurface, and it consists of two copies of $\mathbb{R} \times S^2$, i.e two three-dimensional cylinders.
 One of these cylinders is covered by the patch $U > 0$ while the other one is covered by the patch $U < 0$.
 Therefore, even if the locus $U = 0$ has not been well defined yet, we add it to the description of $\scri_R$.
 This means that we glue $\scri_I^+$ to $\scri_{II}^{-}$ together through the sphere at $U = 0$, that we must morally identify to spacelike infinity $\iota^0$.
-The initial (final) configurations of the field should now be specified on this null hypersurface (that we continue to call $\scri_R$, since it is different from what we previously called $\scri_R$ through a null measure set).
+The final configurations of the field should now be specified on this null hypersurface (that we continue to call $\scri_R$, since it is different from what we previously called $\scri_R$ through a null measure set).
 Once we have done it, the topology of $\scri_R$ remains the topology of the three-dimensional cylinder $\mathbb{R} \times S^2$.
-Analogous considerations apply also to $\scri_L$.
+Analogous considerations apply also to $\scri_L$ for the initial configurations of the bulk field.

 The set of coordinates $(U, V, x^A)$ describes regions $I$ and $II$, so that spacelike infinity (on both regions) is located at $U = V = 0$ and the bifurcation surface is now at $U = V = \infty$, see the Penrose diagram Figure \ref{fig: gluing at iota zero}.
 Therefore, it is natural to identify these two regions and see $\scri_R$ and $\scri_L$ as complete null hypersurfaces in the conformal compactification, but now centered on $\iota^0$ (see Figure \ref{fig: gluing at iota zero}).